etharrra/technical-assessment/Question_3/README.md

-# PHP Sum Array with Range
+# PHP Sum Array within Range

 This PHP script calculates the sum of array elements that fall within a specified range.
 It ensures proper validation of input values and handles edge cases effectively.